polyfusia/pebble-japanese-custom-font/README.md

-# Pebble japanese custom font
+# Unofficial japanese language pack for Pebble Time

+** NOTICE: this language pack is unofficial and  no warranty. **

 Font set generated from Google Noto Sans CJK JP thin weight (Apache Licence).